-Many events are being added for 2021.
+Many events are being added.
 With enforced safety protocols in place, many events will continue to be held with adjustments to spacing and traffic.
-Check the exhibition page to see the latest additions to the spring and summer show schedule.
+Check the exhibition page to see the latest additions to the upcoming show schedule.

 David Oleski. b.1961.
 Boston, Massachusetts; education: 1983, Bachelor of Fine Arts, Maryland Institute, College of Art, Baltimore, Maryland; currently living in West Chester, Pennsylvania, USA.